crownstack-guidelines/crownstack-guidelines/_posts/2017-06-24-firebase-database.md

 ```
 mDatabaseReference.child(id).setValue(null);
 ```
-Where id is the node which have to delete.
+Where `id` is the node which has to be deleted.

 #### References